 3. Have your adoption specialist or attorney talk to the birth father on your behalf

 If you are not comfortable speaking with the birth father, your adoption specialist or adoption attorney may be able to talk to him for you, depending on your state’s laws.

-Before contacting the birth father, your Adoption Specialist or attorney may talk to you about him and about your adoption plan.
+Before contacting the birth father, your American Adoptions specialist or your attorney may talk with you about your adoption plan.
 He or she will then talk to the birth father about your adoption plan and his rights moving forward, and will offer the opportunity to create his own adoption plan.